OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 On an iOS device you cannot make data connections anymore after 1 hour of being in a locked state, unless you unlock it again due to the USB Restricted Mode, which was introduced with iOS 11.4.1

-#### Recommended Tools - macOS Device
+#### Recommended Tools - Host Computer

-In order to analyze iOS apps, you should use a macOS device and install the following tools we'll be referring throughout the guide:
+In order to analyze iOS apps, you should install the following tools on your host computer.
+We'll be referring them throughout the guide.
+Please note that a great number of them will require a macOS system in order to run and therefore using a macOS computer is normally the recommendation when dealing with iOS apps.

 ##### Burp Suite